Time to reform Cong's organisational leadership in manner that inspires people: Tharoor | Politics

 - India

+Tharoor, who was among the Group of 23 leaders, who wrote to party chief Sonia Gandhi seeking an organisational overhaul, also said ''change is unavoidable'' for the party to succeed.

+The BJP was headed for a second straight win in politically crucial Uttar Pradesh and was set to form governments in Uttarakhand, Goa and Manipur as well, while the Aam Aadmi Party registered a landslide win in Punjab.
+The Congress suffered a big defeat in all the five states.

 ''All of us who believe in @INCIndia are hurting from the results of the recent assembly elections.
-It is time to reaffirm the idea of India that the Congress has stood for and the positive agenda it offers the nation...And to reform our organisational leadership in a manner that will reignite those ideas and inspire the people,'' Tharoor said in a tweet.
+It is time to reaffirm the idea of India that the Congress has stood for and the positive agenda it offers the nation...And to reform our organisational leadership in a manner that will reignite those ideas and inspire the people,'' said Tharoor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)